improving-minnesota/angular-training/labs/lab-11-protractor.md

 ### Set up web driver to manipulate the browser for us
 * We need to set up the Chrome web driver for Protractor to run our tests.
-* In a console window, within the `timesheet` home directory, run:
+* In a console window, within the `angular-timesheet` home directory, run:

 ```
 ./node_modules/protractor/bin/webdriver-manager update